-14. Choose the Move tool and drag the selected layer until it's approximately centered horizontally in the canvas.
+14. Choose the Move tool, then click and drag the selected layer until the pink guides show the selection is centered on the canvas.

 While the Move tool is active, pressing the Arrow keys nudges the selected layer by a few pixels at a time.
 This method is useful for slight movements.